Reprinted with permission from Tenbound.

 Efficiency gains mean that many of the time-consuming non-sales tasks are reduced or eliminated, allowing sales reps to focus on what they do best – building relationships with customers, communicating the firm’s value proposition, and moving deals efficiently through the pipeline.

 SEPs capture communications and dispositions, reducing the time required to document communications.
 The who, what, and how are automatically recorded with reps only needing to enter disposition codes and short notes.
 The information is immediately synced with the CRM.
 Follow up steps are quickly recorded or automatically determined (e.g. continue to the next cadence step after leaving a voice mail).

 Sales Engagement Platforms provide multi-channel communications tied to cadences.
+Some vendors use the term o w or sequence instead of cadence, but all three terms refer to the same set of automated processes.
 A cadence is a set of communications steps including email and phone which follow a discrete schedule.
 Other steps include social (generally LinkedIn Sales Navigator), SMS, chat, and direct mail (through third-party partners).